domano/pragmatic-jamstack-starter/README.md

 # pragmatic-jamstack-starter
 Boilerplate code for self-hosted Jamstack sites.
-Uses Next.js with typescript for the site generation, strapi for APIs, tailwind for styling and react-cosmos to iterate components.
+Uses Next.js with typescript for the site generation, strapi for APIs, tailwind for styling and react-cosmos to iterate on components.

 # Structure
 This is a single repo with 2 seperate modules and a shared lib folder.